 Think about that for a second.
 Half of the online bookings were made on mobile.

-This means that the performance of your mobile website is vital to your business.
+This means that your mobile site performance is vital to your business.

-There are a ton of resources out there explaining how to optimize your website for mobile.
+There are a ton of resources out there explaining how to create optimize a mobile optimized website.
 But here are a few quick fixes you can start implementing today.

 3 tweaks to get more mobile bookings

 Mobile browsers have little patience.
 The average session is 72 seconds long.
 On top of that, 40% of consumers will leave if a site takes more than 3 seconds to load.
 And 79% of shoppers who aren’t happy with the performance of a mobile site say they’re less likely to buy again.